Bando Stone & the New World: Concept and writing

 The project features Glover taking on the role of Bando Stone, a singer stumbling into a post-apocalyptic world before teaming up with a woman and her son to fight prehistoric creatures and try to escape from an unexplained phenomenon that seems to delete "chunks" of the world.
 Glover began work on both the album and the film after completing the final season of his television series Atlanta in 2022.
 The concept of the film stemmed from Glover trying to find a purpose for his work, with the film revolving around a musician trying to survive a global calamity.

 Glover called the album a "big goodbye album" and stated he wanted to force the audience to participate and to use their imagination.
 He said he focused on making anthemic songs, allowing for a sense of togetherness when played in large rooms.
 He also focused on not shying away from wholesomeness and joy on the record, saying "No one on their deathbed is going to look back and say, 'Thank God I avoided being cringe.'"

 Composition

 Bando Stone & the New World encompasses many genres.
 AllMusic's Tim Sendra likens it as an amalgamation of almost all of the musical phases of Glover's career.
-Primarily an alternative R&B, pop and hip hop record, Bando Stone & the New World dips into trap, contemporary R&B, indie pop, hyperpop, and rock stylings.
+Primarily an alternative R&B, pop and hip-hop record, Bando Stone & the New World dips into trap, contemporary R&B, indie pop, hyperpop, and rock stylings.
 Notes of Afrobeats, electronic and jazz are also present on the album.
+David Fleming served as the project's composer.